YOU'RE READING

 (SVC Chaos only)

-Oddly, Dan doesn't have a super fireball in his latest game, SNK vs. Capcom: SVC Chaos.
+Oddly, Dan doesn't have a super fireball in SNK vs. Capcom: SVC Chaos.
 The good news is that he can break out a really large Gadouken anytime he feels like it, even if his super meter is bone dry.
 After the move is performed, Dan leans backward slightly, charges a ball of energy in his hands, then unleashes a projectile that's more firewall than fireball.
 On the downside, it takes a couple of seconds for Dan to fully charge the attack, making him vulnerable during the entire time.
 Worse yet, the Shin Gadouken has little to no reach, just like Dan's smaller projectiles.
-Don't expect to get a lot of mileage out of this attack... it was included as a tounge-in-cheek reference to Dan's similarities to both Robert Garcia and his friend Ryo Sakazaki.
+Don't expect to get a lot of mileage out of this attack... it was included as a tongue-in-cheek reference to Dan's similarities to both Robert Garcia and his friend Ryo Sakazaki.

 COUNTERSTRIKE